harvardartmuseums/api-docs/README.md

 The `next` and `prev` fields in the info block provide a handy shortcut for paging forward and backward through records.
 They will contain a fully formed URL to the next and previous pages of records.
 Send a new request to the value in the `next` field to move forward.
 Check for the existance of the `next` and `prev` fields to determine if you are at the begining or end of your results.

+## Errors

+Requests that contain a bad, invalid, or missing API key will return a `401 Unauthorized` error.
+Remember every request requires the `apikey` parameter with a valid key.
+See the very top of this document for [more information about keys](https://github.com/harvardartmuseums/api-docs#access-to-the-api).
+Requests for resources other than those listed in the [resources section below](https://github.com/harvardartmuseums/api-docs#resources-that-are-available) will return a `404 Not Found` error.

 ## Images